Gr3yh0und/holiday-house-comparison/README.md

 - The Flask `@app.route('/')` enables a live server mode (`flask run`) that scrapes on every request, but the primary workflow is static generation via `python app.py`.
 - After adding new sled runs, run with `--force` to bypass the cache and pick up newly scraped fields (e.g. huts).
 - When using `--house` for a house that appears in multiple trips, each unique date range is scraped separately so prices are correct per trip.
-- `room_config` entries should contain only the bed description (e.g. `"1 Doppelbett"`); the "Schlafzimmer N:" label is generated automatically by the template.
+- `room_config` entries should contain only the bed description (e.g. `"1 Doppelbett"`); the bedroom label and number are generated automatically by the template and translated.
-- The footer shows the current version, resolved in order: latest GitHub release tag → latest local git tag → `dev`.
+- The version chip in the header resolves in order: latest GitHub release tag → latest local git tag → `dev`.
 Create a GitHub release to have it appear automatically.